HolgerPeters/blog/haskell_by_types.rst

 The second operand is the argument to the application.
-In the case of normal function application this is plainly the function argument, with the Functor ("Mappable") it is a functor, in the case of the applicative it is an applicative.
+In the case of normal function application this is plainly the function argument, with the Functor ("Mappable") it is a Functor, in the case of the applicative it is an applicative.

-The result of the operation is either of type ``b``, functor of ``b`` or applicative of ``b``.
+The result of the operation is either of type ``b``, Functor of ``b`` or applicative of ``b``.

 One instance of Functor and Applicative (a Functor is